Wednesday, March 2, 2016

 David P lewis

-These pictures hang in Montgomery in our Capitol building.
-My settings were all wrong so I did not get any pictures worth posting.
+These pictures hang in Montgomery's Capitol building.
+My settings were all wrong, so I did not get any pictures worth posting.

-I called Hubby at work and he met us at PF Changs where we ate dinner.
+I called Hubby at work, and he met us at PF Changs for dinner.

-Afterwards Hubby went home and Teresa and I stayed to shop and take pictures.
+Afterward, Hubby went home, and Teresa and I stayed to shop and take pictures.

 🐘🐘🐘2010 February 1,Monday, Waiting and Watching the Elephants

-I took Lora and her kids to Huntsville we parked next to the Train Depot.
-We had to bundle up because there was a cold February morning.
+I took Lora and her kids to Huntsville, and we parked next to the Train Depot.
+We had to bundle up because it was a cold February morning.

-The streets near the train depot of Huntsville was lined with people of all ages waiting for the elephants
+The streets near the train depot of Huntsville were lined with people of all ages waiting for the elephant.s

 Waiting for the elephants